kyolee310/JSMovieSearch/README.md

    git push heroku master
    ```

-6. Monitor the application's status using the commands below.
+The application is deployed on Heroku at this point.
+You can monitor the application's status using the commands below:
    ```
    heroku ps:scale web=1
    heroku open